siwiwit/gwtportlets/trunk/README.txt

 QUICK START
 ===========

-Copy build.properties.sample to build.properties and customize it to match your environment (set your GWT installation directory etc.).
+Edit build.properties to match your environment (set your GWT installation directory etc.).

 Run ant (no arguements) at a command prompt from the root of the distribution.
 This will copy gwt-portlets.jar, other required jars and build.properties to each of the demos.
-Each demo will now be standalone (you can copy the whole directory elsewhere to start a project).
+Each demo will now be a standalone application i.e. you can copy the whole directory elsewhere to start a project.

 Change to demos/main and run "ant" (no arguements) to launch the demo in hosted mode.